Poison In The System

 At first, Perepilichnyy had been one of the perpetrators, helping to launder the stolen funds into Swiss bank accounts owned by his mafia-linked government clients.
 But when a lawyer named Sergei Magnitsky died following months of mistreatment in prison after reporting the fraud, the financier turned against his paymasters.
 He fled to Britain and blew the whistle in 2010 – handing evidence to Swiss prosecutors and, sources say, becoming a prized asset for Western intelligence agencies investigating the flow of illicit money out of Russia.
 Perepilichnyy received a stream of threats and learned he was on a Russian mafia hit list.

 Medical checks required by a life insurance policy gave him a clean bill of health in 2012.
-Nevertheless, when his lifeless body was found by the side of the road months later on a drizzly November afternoon, Surrey Police concluded that he had died naturally of a heart attack.
+Nevertheless, when his lifeless body was found by the side of the road months later on a drizzly November afternoon, Surrey police concluded that he had died naturally of a heart attack.
 Officers announced that a “full and detailed range of toxicology tests” had found nothing suspicious in his system and there was “no evidence to suggest that there was any third-party involvement” in his death.
 The case was closed.

 Then, just over two years after the death, came an astonishing revelation.
 Perepilichnyy’s life insurance company had ordered a fresh battery of tests – and its lawyers told the coroner overseeing a preliminary inquest hearing that a plant expert at Kew Gardens had identified traces of a deadly poison in his stomach.
 The toxin, the expert said, appeared to come from a rare Chinese flowering plant called gelsemium – nicknamed “heartbreak grass” because its leaves trigger cardiac arrest if ingested.
 The inquest was suspended while further tests were carried out.

 The revelation was enough to convince the French to open an investigation of their own into Perepilichnyy’s trip to Paris in the four days before his death.
 Detectives noted in official files that the financier was “clearly threatened with death in Russia” and had told Swiss prosecutors that “he was on a list of future victims of the Russian mafia”.
 The French offered to assist the British.
-But the UK authorities maintained that the case was unsuspicious — even after the plant expert discovered gelsemium traces — and that no further investigation was necessary ahead of the inquest.
-Surrey Police told BuzzFeed News they were cooperating fully with the coroner who will rule independently on Perepilichnyy's cause of death.
+But the UK authorities maintained that the case was unsuspicious – even after the plant expert discovered gelsemium traces – and that no further investigation was necessary ahead of the inquest.
+Surrey police told BuzzFeed News they were cooperating fully with the coroner who will rule independently on Perepilichnyy's cause of death.

 BuzzFeed News can now reveal that the French police seized hotel records showing that Perepilichnyy was joined at the five-star Bristol hotel by Elmira Medynska, a young Ukrainian woman who claimed online to have trained as a fashion designer in Moscow.
-The records show that the pair stayed for two nights, ordering the hotel’s “romance pack,” and checked out on 10 November.
+The records show that the pair stayed for two nights, ordering the hotel’s “romance pack”, and checked out on November 10.
 It was later that same day that Perepilichnyy died.

 French detectives told BuzzFeed News that Medynska had been identified as a “very important” person to their inquiry because “she’s one of the last persons to have seen Mr Perepilichnyy alive” – but they said delays to their investigation caused by the lack of British cooperation meant they had not been able to interview her.